Talk with a human

 By Melanie Valderrama

-The Law of Relativity states that your situation is not fundamentally good or bad until you compare it to something else.
+The Law of Relativity states that your situation isn’t inherently good or bad—it only becomes one or the other when you compare it to something else.

-I used to love to complain.
-The weather and my housing situation were two of my favorites, although I found plenty of other things to complain about.
-Give me a situation, and I would instantly see the bad.
+I used to be a chronic complainer.
+The weather and my housing situation were two of my favorite things to grumble about—but honestly, I could find something to complain about in almost any situation.
+Just hand me a moment, and I could spot the flaw.

-I live in a condo with my husband and two children and sometimes I complain that it's too small.
-I started to express gratitude that I no longer live in my parents' basement, I don't have to take care of a lawn, it's easy to meet my neighbors, it's not too big to keep clean and we live in a great neighborhood.
-My home has running water, indoor plumbing, electricity, air conditioning, heating and protects me from the elements-the hot and cold I used to complain about.
+My housing situation was another favorite complaint.
+My husband, two children, and I live in a condo, and I used to get hung up on the fact that it felt too small.
+But now?
+I choose to be grateful that I no longer live in my parents’ basement.
+I don’t have a lawn to mow.
+It’s easy to meet neighbors.
+It’s small enough to clean quickly.
+And we live in a wonderful neighborhood.
+Our home has running water, electricity, heating, air conditioning, indoor plumbing—it protects me from the very weather I used to complain about.

 _________________